 Fire Extinguishers

-Reaching for the wrong fire extinguisher can turn a manageable fire into a dangerous inferno.
-This complete guide explains every type of extinguisher, the fire classes they cover, and the situations where each should — and should not — be used.
+There are five main types of fire extinguisher — water, foam, CO2, dry powder and wet chemical — and using the wrong one can turn a manageable fire into a dangerous inferno.
+This guide explains every fire extinguisher type, the fire classes each covers, and exactly when each should — and should not — be used.

 24 March 20268 min read